Genie App

 5 channels for acquire foreign products

-Like many startups, this team initially focused on observing the market and generating ideas but struggled to clearly define the core problem they were solving for users.
-To address this, I decided to conduct a series of research before diving into interface design to better understand consumer purchasing behavior and refine the product's positioning.
-In the initial industry research, I identified five primary channels for obtaining foreign goods: local physical and online stores, global e-commerce, purchase agents, direct online purchases from foreign shops, and family or friends.
+In the initial industry research, I conduct a desk research to identify five primary channels for obtaining foreign goods: local physical and online stores, global e-commerce, purchase agents, direct online purchases from foreign shops, and family or friends.
 Each channel has its own advantages and disadvantages in terms of price, product variety, credibility, and purchasing flexibility.

 Meet users